Loji/loji.github.io/_posts/2017-03-02-customization-madness.md

 But it also can be a huge time drain.
 Personally, I can spend hours and hours tweaking every single tool I'm using.
 It's really tiring to start working on the 15-minutes task and waste few hours after you find some cool extension that helps you save few minutes of typing.
+Writing an extensible script for formatting some 50-line csv document?
+Hook me up, it's not like I have work to do.

-And the worst part is that act of tweaking and improving your tool was much more entertaining than doing that repetitive and boring task.
+The worst part is that act of tweaking and improving your tool was much more entertaining than doing that repetitive and boring task.
+Anything that occupies your mind and allows to do something creative is.

 I fight with this by using tools that have the basic functionality I need for work.
 Not IDE, not barebones editors with nice plugin API.
-If I'm improving something at work I do so with timer and very strict rules.
+If I'm improving something at work I do so with timer, very strict rules and awareness of the plan for the day.
 So far it works quite well, fighting with customization addiction is successful.

 I find my view on customization insanity a bit ironic given I create a tool to help you customize your environment.
 What do you think about customization, dear